 I love selecting whatever veggies and fruit call my name at the market and throwing everything together into a huge crunchy salad.
-And this recipe for Jamaican jerk chicken salad combines my love for fresh seasonal produce with spicy, robust flavors of Jamaican jerk seasoning.
-The jerk marinade is the perfect bold, spicy foundation for the crisp and refreshing veggies in this dish.
-You can enjoy it as a light lunch or dinner.
-It's a guaranteed crowd-pleaser every time!
+And this recipe for Baked Jamaican Jerk Chicken Salad combines my love for fresh seasonal produce with spicy, robust flavors of Jamaican jerk seasoning.
+The jerk marinade/seasoning is the perfect bold, spicy foundation for the crisp and refreshing veggies in this dish.
+You can enjoy it as a light lunch or dinner, but either way-----It's a guaranteed crowd-pleaser every time!

 How to Make Baked Jamaican Jerk Chicken Salad

-Here's what I like to toss into my colorful summertime salad:
+Here's what I like to toss into my colorful jerk chicken salad:

 Chicken breasts.
 Choose organic chicken for this recipe.
 If you have time, I recommend marinating them overnight before you prepare the salad.
 You could also use chicken thighs for this recipe if you prefer dark meat.